EllenWM/Bachelor/README.md

 # Bachelor
-Code to bachelor project on predide
+Code to bachelor project on predictability of mobility trajectories enriched with semantics